Dec1o/Resolve_Bambu/README.md

-# Portfolio about Décio Carvalho Faria
+# Website with information about Resolve Bambu
-Portfolio with information about me, 100% responsivo, design with relative complexity, HTML + CSS.
+Website with information about Resolve Bambu, 100% responsive, design with relative complexity, HTML + CSS.

-Link on the side: <a href="https://dec1o.github.io/site_portfolio/">See the website</a>
+Link on the side: <a href="">See the website</a>